Wells England - Perfect Weekend - Blog post cover

 Best Places to Eat in Wells

-Fosso Lounge – using the best fresh produce in really creative dishes, Fosso Lounge emphasizes that menus are about pleasure, indulgence, and fun!
+Fosso Lounge – using the best fresh produce in very creative dishes, Fosso Lounge emphasizes that menus are about pleasure, indulgence, and fun!

 Address: 41 High Street, Wells, BA5 2AE